savagearush/xenon-tweet-client/README.md

 # Xenon Tweet Client

 Xenon Tweet Client is a React web application that allows users to view and interact with tweets from various sources.
 It uses Vite as a build tool and is deployed on Vercel.

+## How to use it

+- First user have to click Register Button then he has to register himself.
+- if He already had a account he can directly log in via login button
+- then after signup/login he will be redirected to blank home page where he can go to contact us page and fill details and those detail will be saved to mongodb database.

 ## Technologies used